-6 Selection of Candidates and Diversity
+Selection of Candidates and Diversity

 After the above factors have been evaluated, which includes a review of the backgrounds and experiences of potential candidates, the Governance Committee and the Board will undertake a series of discussions for any Board nomination or new Board appointment.
 For new Board appointments, select candidates are interviewed by a number of directors.
 Following committee and Board dialogue, a decision is made.
+Board Diversity

 Our Board is committed to building a Board with diverse and complimentary perspectives, skills, experiences, and backgrounds to enable the Board to represent stockholders' interests.
 In 2014, the Board formally adopted its commitment to actively seek women and minority candidates, as well as candidates with diverse backgrounds, experiences, and skills, for evaluation as part of each undertaken Board search.
+The Committee also seeks input from the Chief People Officer, who is of director nominees have diverse backgrounds (gender, racial, ethnic, geographic, and/or a disability)

+Board search.
 The Committee also seeks input from the Chief People Officer, who is responsible for Intel's Global Diversity and Inclusion efforts.
 The committee assesses its effectiveness in this regard as part of its annual Board evaluation process.